Ethnic groups in Finland

 A variety of ethnic groups have long existed in Finland.
-Prominent examples include the Swedish speaking minority within the country and the Sami peoples in the north.
+Prominent examples include the Swedish speaking minority within the country and the Sámi peoples in the north.
 With modern international migration to Finland, different ethnolinguistics groups populate the country, most prominently in Helsinki.

+Finland officially records one language as a first language for permanent residents.
+Thus Finland does not count ethnicity but constructs a total based on the idea of numbers of first language speakers.
+Thus Swedish speakers from Sweden are counted in with Swedish-speaking Finns even though they are 2 different ethnic groups.
+Similarly there are many Sámi people who on ethnic grounds are not counted in the figures below as Sámi, but as Finns as this is their registered first language.